Dual Circumference and Collinear Sets: Introduction

 For example, it is known that every $n$-vertex planar geometric graph can be untangled while keeping some set of $\Omega(n^{0.25})$ vertices fixed \cite{bose.dujmovic.ea:polynomial} and that there are $n$-vertex planar geometric graphs that cannot be untangled while keeping any set of $\Omega(n^{0.4948})$ vertices fixed \cite{cano.toth.ea:upper}.
 Although asymptotically tight bounds are known for paths \cite{cibulka:untangling}, trees \cite{goaoc.kratochvil.ea:untangling}, outerplanar graphs \cite{goaoc.kratochvil.ea:untangling}, planar graphs of treewidth two \cite{ravsky.verbitsky:on}, and planar graphs of treewidth three \cite{dalozzo.dujmovic.ea:drawing}, progress on the general case has been stuck for 10 years due to the fact that the exponent $0.25$ comes from two applications of Dilworth's Theorem.
 Thus, some substantially new idea appears to be needed.
 By relating collinear/free sets to dual circumference, the current paper presents an effective new idea.
 Indeed, \corref{main} implies that every bounded-degree $n$-vertex planar geometric graph can be untangled while keeping $\Omega(n^{0.4})$ vertices fixed.
 Even for bounded-degree planar graphs, $\Omega(n^{0.25})$ was the best previously-known lower bound.

 Our work opens two avenues for further progress:

 \begin{enumerate} \item Lower bounds on the circumference of 3-connected cubic graphs are an active area of research.
-Indeed, the $\Omega(n^{0.8})$ lower bound of Liu, Yu, and Zhang \cite{liu.yu.zhang:circumference} is less than a year old.
+At the time of writing, the $\Omega(n^{0.8})$ lower bound of Liu, Yu, and Zhang \cite{liu.yu.zhang:circumference} is less than a year old.
 Any further progress on these lower bounds will translate immediately to an improved bound in \corref{main} and all its applications.

 \item It is possible that the dependence on $\Delta$ can be removed from \thmref{main} and \corref{main}, thus making these results applicable to all planar graphs, regardless of maximum degree. \end{enumerate}